How to Find Temporary Housing: A Guide

 Remain Open to Possibilities

 The handful of temporary housing options outlined above are just the tip of the iceberg.
 In reality, there are countless ways you can bridge the gap between long-term housing.
-And if your search for temporary housing is an attempt to create greater flexibility as you navigate how to find your dream home, you might consider Truehold’s sale-leaseback
+And if your search for temporary housing is an attempt to create greater flexibility as you navigate how to find your dream home, you might consider Truehold’s sell and stay transaction

-A sale-leaseback is the ideal choice if you’re looking for temporary housing between moves.
+A sell and stay transaction is the ideal choice if you’re looking for temporary housing between moves.
 With Truehold, you can sell your home, cash out your home equity, then continue living there as a renter while you search for your next spot.
-When you sell your home to us, you can stay as long as you’d like, or as little as 6 months, and move when the time is right.
 Plus, you don’t have to worry about storing your belongings before you move to your new home.
 Best of all, you can use the home equity to buy another house or to cover your moving expenses.

 Finding perfect temporary housing doesn’t have to be hard.
 And with Truehold, you can search without even leaving your home.
-Want to learn more about Truehold’s sale-leaseback?
-Connect with one of our advisors today.
+Want to learn more about Truehold’s sell and stay transaction?
+Connect with one of our representatives today.

 Sources: